U.S. job growth cools as labor market nears full employment; wages up

 Job growth surged in October and November after being held back in September by back-to-back hurricanes, which destroyed infrastructure and homes and temporarily dislocated some workers in Texas and Florida.

-Taking some sting out of the moderation in job gains, average hourly earnings rose 9 cents, or 0.3 percent, in December after a 0.1 percent gain in the prior month.
-That lifted the annual increase in wages to 2.5 percent from 2.4 percent in November.
+Taking the sting out of the moderation in job gains, average hourly earnings rose 9 cents, or 0.3 percent, in December after a 0.1 percent gain in the prior month.
+That lifted the annual increase in wages to 2.5 percent, from 2.4 percent in November.

-Prices of U.S. Treasuries were mostly flat while the U.S. dollar was slightly stronger against a basket of currencies.
-U.S. stock indexes opened at fresh record highs.
+Prices of U.S. Treasuries fell on the employment report while the dollar .DXY rose marginally against a basket of currencies.
+Stocks on Wall Street were trading higher.

 Employment gains in December were below the monthly average of 204,000 over the past three months.
 Job growth is slowing as the labor market nears full employment, but could get a temporary boost from a $1.5 trillion package of tax cuts passed by the Republican-controlled U.S. Congress and signed into law by President Donald Trump last month.